Bouthaina Shaaban: Life and education

-Born in Masudiyah, Homs and a member of the Syrian Regional Branch of the Arab Socialist Ba'ath Party since the age of 16, she was educated in Britain and obtained her Ph.D. in English literature from the University of Warwick.

-She is married to Iraqi Dr. Khalil Jawad; the couple have two daughters and a son.
+Shaaban was born in 1953 to an Alawite family in Masudiyah, Homs.
+She has been a member of the Syrian Regional Branch of the Arab Socialist Ba'ath Party since the age of 16.
+She was educated in Britain and obtained her Ph.D. in English literature from the University of Warwick.
+Shaaban is married to Iraqi Dr. Khalil Jawad.
+The couple have two daughters and a son.

 Career

 Shaaban worked first as an interpreter for the Syrian presidents Hafez al-Assad and Bashar al-Assad, his son.
 Under Hafez she became an "adviser to the Foreign Ministry," and in 2003 she was named Minister of Expatriates, "a new post created to try to lure wealthy Syrian expatriates abroad — or at least their resources — back home."
 In 2008, she was appointed political and media adviser to president Bashar al-Assad.
 Between 1985 and 2003 she was also the professor of Romantic poetry at the English department of Damascus University.

 Shaaban was particularly visible in English-speaking media after the Valentine's Day 2005 assassination of former Lebanese Prime Minister Rafiq Hariri, when she participated in several television interviews and wrote several op-ed pieces attacking the United Nations probe into Syrian involvement in the murder and insisted that Israel and the United States were responsible for Hariri's assassination.
-In August 2011, the US sanctioned Shaaban together with other five other Syrian officials.
+In August 2011, the US sanctioned Shaaban with 5 other Syrian officials.

 She is the author of Both Right and Left Handed: Arab Women Talk About Their Lives (1988), a book composed mostly of interviews with Syrian, Lebanese, Palestinian, and Algerian women.
 In this study, Shaaban invited Arab women to talk openly about their lives and the roles of women in their societies, how they feel they've changed through different times of war and crisis, and what they think the future holds for Arab women.
 Another of her books published in English is her study of Arab female writers Voices revealed: Arab women novelists, 1898-2000.

 In his article of 2012, "Failing the masses: Buthaina Shabaan and the public intellectual crisis", A. Al-Saleh described her public image like this: "The shift of Shabaan from being a feminist to serving the propaganda of the regime has damaged her integrity as an intellectual."